-The 2008 - 2031 Richmond Flood Protection Strategy (2008 Strategy) is a high-level guidance document for management of flood risk in the City of Richmond.
-Since Council's endorsement of the 2008 Strategy, Staff have implemented flood protection updates in policy, partnered with the Provincial and Federal government to secure funding, completed Dike Master Plans in anticipation of climate change induced sea level rise, and constructed drainage and dike upgrades in priority locations.
+The 2008 - 2031 Richmond Flood Protection Strategy (2008 Strategy) is the City's guiding framework for continual upgrades and improvement to the City's flood protection system.
+Since Council's endorsement of the 2008 Strategy, staff have implemented flood protection updates in policy, partnered with the Provincial and Federal government to secure funding, completed Dike Master Plans in anticipation of climate change-induced sea level rise, and constructed drainage and dike upgrades in priority locations.